 As a FUSE Executive Fellow, Daniel Han (2018-19) worked with the City of Long Beach Economic Development Department to provide access to inclusive capital to minority- and women-owned small businesses in low-income communities.
 He created a comprehensive guide that lists local responsible, affordable, inclusive lenders (RAIL) lenders, their respective loan programs, and the potential advantages and disadvantages of each.
 He also launched four user-centered pilot programs aimed at building a more collaborative small business lending ecosystem in Long Beach and raising awareness of RAILs among local business owners.

 Now, Daniel is the Director of Inclusive Economic Development at Jobs for the Future (JFF).
 In this role, he helps regions and states think of ways to move beyond traditional economic development and build more inclusive economies that foster economic advancement for all.
 Specifically, he works with JFF to integrate systems changes in education, workforce development, business attraction, land use development, impact investment, and other areas inextricably connected to creating equal opportunities for communities.
-Additionally, Daniel has been raising a now 6-month-old and a 3 year-old — he conducted this interview with a sleeping infant strapped on his chest!
+Additionally, Daniel has been raising a now 6-month-old and a 3-year-old — he conducted this interview with a sleeping infant strapped to his chest!

 What was the impact of the FUSE fellowship on you (professionally and personally)?